heutelbeck/sapl-policy-engine/sapl-documentation/7_4_RemoteBundles.md

 ### Size Limit

-Remote bundle responses are limited to 16 MB.
+Remote bundle responses are limited to 256 MiB.
 Bundles exceeding this limit are rejected.
 This limit is enforced by the client and cannot be configured.

 ### Retry Behavior